2Latinos/nuntiux/README.md

 `function_clause`.
 You can also check the message history to understand if a given message was mocked and/or passed through.

+## Expectation handling

+If, when Nuntiux executes your expectations, none matches the input (which means it's better to have a catch-all) it'll raise a `Nuntiux.Exception` and use `Logger` to log the exception in the test scope.
+This can be prevented by setting option `:raise_on_nomatch?` to `false` (the default is to raise an exception and log).

+On the other hand, if an exception occurs inside one of your expectations, Nuntiux will also raise a `Nuntiux.Exception` (and log it), so you can analyze what needs to be fixed.
+In these cases, it's probably also best your expectations are named, to ease debugging.

+Finally, if you're using ExUnit, remember to configure it with `capture_log: true`, or use the appropriate tag next to the failing tests, for easier debugging.

 ## Documentation